gamesbook/protograf/docs/source/objects.rst

 Similar to Pentominoes, these are each composed of **4** squares in one of 5 unique patterns.
 They can also referred to by their shortcut ``letter`` property.

+For more details, see the section on :doc:`Tetrominoes <tetrominoes>`.